 Hopefully, as we meet our envy with kindness, we can soften it’s hold.

 This is why this practice is important to me: When we’re jealous of other women, when we’re competing with each other, we crumble the foundations of our very support.
 Women need each other.
 I’m reminded of this everyday, when a girlfriend or my mom or my aunt comes to my aid.
-While I adore my husband, and am bolstered by his support, it’s different.
-It is the women in my life who uphold me and understand my feminine journey.

 And, likewise, I validate and support and uphold the women in my life, I increase the courage and strength of women everywhere, every time I let a beautiful woman be beautiful, a strong woman be strong, a pretty woman be pretty; every time I let me be me.